zouheq/tutorials/recipes_source/recipes_index.rst

 .. customcarditem::
    :header: Defining a Neural Network
-   :card_description: Learn how to use PyTorch's torch.nn package to create and define a neural network the MNIST dataset.
+   :card_description: Learn how to use PyTorch's torch.nn package to create and define a neural network for the MNIST dataset.
    :image: ../_static/img/thumbnails/cropped/defining-a-network.PNG
    :link: ../recipes/recipes/defining_a_neural_network.html
    :tags: Basics

 .. customcarditem::
    :header: What is a state_dict in PyTorch
-   :card_description: Learn how state_dict objects, Python dictionaries, are used in saving or loading models from PyTorch.
+   :card_description: Learn how state_dict objects and Python dictionaries are used in saving or loading models from PyTorch.
    :image: ../_static/img/thumbnails/cropped/what-is-a-state-dict.PNG
    :link: ../recipes/recipes/what_is_state_dict.html
    :tags: Basics